calacademy-research/minibar/README.md

 ---
 There are several ways you can determine what the output will be with the start and end of the sequence when barcodes and primer are found.
 When nothing is specified, or equivalently the -S option is specified, then the record is left as is, output as a single sequence line.

+For downstream processing, you'll probably want to trim off the barcode and primer part of the sequence.
+This is done for you if you supply the **-T trim option** on the command line.

+### Barcode demultiplex file format

+The program needs 5 pieces of information for each sample type.